liuvivian625/JobCompare/GroupProject/Weekly-Reports/tpatel327-d3.md

 - Created methods that would interact would backend code
 - Updated Project Plan document
 - Reviewed PRs and helped teammates
-- Led discussion during meetings to review documents
+- Led discussion during meetings to review code, features, and documents